How to Start a Handyman Business in 2025: 10-Step Guide

 The platform integrates with various accounting tools like QuickBooks, Viewpoint Vista, and Intacct.
 These integrations eliminate manual data entry and provide a single source of truth about your company’s financial state.

-Furthermore, the platform empowers field techs to accept customer payments via cash, credit card, or check.
+The platform also empowers field techs to accept customer payments via cash, credit card, or check.
 Such payments are immediately reflected in the central accounting dashboard, which front office staff can access.

-This allows you to always know the financial status of your company before the end of accounting periods.
+This means you always know the financial status of your company before the end of accounting periods.

-Finally, the platform has Accounts Receivable and Payable reports that showcase all outstanding invoices and payments in one interface.
-It shows the names of the debtors and creditors, the amounts owed, and their contact details.
+Finally, the platform has accounts receivable and payable reports that showcase all outstanding invoices and payments in one interface.
+They show the names of the debtors and creditors, the amounts owed, and their contact details.

 Handyman business owners use these reports to follow up on overdue payments and settle vendors’ accounts before late payment penalties kick in.
 This helps them maintain a healthy cash flow and gain vendors’ trust.